Google Docs Estimate Template: How to Create Fast, Professional Estimates You Can Reuse

 Use Conditional Sections for Different Estimate Types

 Most teams do not need separate templates for every service.
-One smart template with conditional sections is usually easier to maintain.
+One template with conditional logic is usually cleaner.

 {{#if Estimate Type == "Fixed Project"}}